kurozumi/HTMLPurifier/README.md

 # HTMLPurifier for EC-CUBE4

-This plugin-in integrates [HTMLPurifier](http://htmlpurifier.org/) into EC-CUBE4.
+This plug-in integrates [HTMLPurifier](http://htmlpurifier.org/) into EC-CUBE4.